This post was originally published in August 2015. It has been updated with new pictures, text, and improvements to the recipe as of April 2020.

 The bananas are key in this recipe.
 They hold everything together so multiple flours aren’t needed, and make the vegan recipe possible.
 Keep in mind that they make the pancakes rather sweeter than usual, so you can use less maple syrup, or leave it off altogether.

-I think topping them with something a little tart, like a raspberry sauce, is excellent, as is nut or seed butter.
-I usually serve these vegan buckwheat pancakes with extra banana, cinnamon, and a touch of maple syrup.
-You can see that these are also topped with a few lilac blossoms, which are edible, and delicious!
+I think topping them with something a little tart, like a blueberry sauce, is excellent, as is nut or seed butter.
+I usually serve these banana pancakes with extra banana, cinnamon, and a touch of maple syrup.
+You can see that these are also topped with a few lilac blossoms, which are edible, and delicious (you could also top these with lilac syrup)!

-Sure is.
+This is my favourite gluten-free flour.
 Despite the name, buckwheat is actually a seed, so the flour is totally grain free and ideal if you’re celiac or otherwise can’t have wheat.
 It has a really nice flavour, especially in combination with banana and cinnamon, and works well in pancakes.
-It’s also super cheap.
+It’s cheap, too.
 Win, win.

 Buckwheat tends to be pretty widely available and can often be found even when other types of flour might be in short supply.
 Depending on where you live, you might be able to get both light or whole grain buckwheat flour.
 Both work well for these pancakes.